 If you normally anchor with a length of chain and rope, you should simply shackle the bridle of the second anchor to the last link in your chain, to achieve almost the same degree of security.

-By way of an epilogue, I will recount this true story:
+Britannia-at-restHRBy way of an epilogue, I will recount this true story:

 We were once anchored by my method in Cala Portinatx, a beautiful rocky cove in northern Ibiza, the Balearic Islands in the Mediterranean.
 A Mistral had been forecast from the north, but it arrived in the night much stronger than predicted and the cove was soon awash with boats dragging their anchors and heading for the rocky shore, along with the associated mayhem.
 But not my 20 ton 40’ foot ketch.
 My only concern in keeping watch was in case other boats crashed into us.
 One small boat drifted up, the exhausted occupants unable to re set their tiny anchor or even motor against the wind.
-I heaved them a line and attached it to our aft cleats as they drifted astern and stopped.
-Then a second boat scudded by and I passed them a line likewise.
-All three of us remained like this during a very blustery night, during which a substantial motor cruiser was driven up a sandy beach by its frantic occupants, (that was certainly an effective way to stop the boat dragging).
+I heaved them a line and attached it to our aft cleats as they drifted astern then stopped.
+Then a second boat scudded by and I heaved them a line likewise.
+All three of us remained like this during a very blustery night, during which a large motor cruiser was driven up a sandy beach by its frantic occupants, (which was certainly an effective way to stop the boat dragging).
 Two boats were completely wrecked on rocks, and one person lost his life.

 It is certainly worth anchoring well, even in a flat calm and a good forecast, because old Neptune is known to frequently change his mind